anilipour/anilipour.github.io/radio_astronomy.md

 ### Feeding the Center of the Milky Way

 I was a summer 2023 REU student at the National Radio Astronomy Observatory in Socorro, NM, where I worked with [Juergen Ott](https://www.aoc.nrao.edu/~jott/Welcome.html) (NRAO), [Brian Svoboda](https://autocorr.github.io/index.html) (NRAO), and [David Meier](http://kestrel.nmt.edu/~dmeier/) (NMT) on determining the kinematics of molecular clouds potentially feeding the Central Molecular Zone using observations with ALMA.
+My final report is available [here](https://www.nrao.edu/students/2023/Reports/NilipourAndy.pdf).
 We are currently drafting a paper describing our results.

 More to come!